Do you need quick and easy ideas to set up STEAM stations in your preschool?

 - Tool: Tweezers

-With this set up children can play with the materials and role-play planting flowers and pulling out the weeds.
+With this setup, children can play with the materials and role-play planting flowers and pulling out the weeds.
 Children can use the tweezers for an extra fine motor challenge.
-This is a great activity to link to a garden theme or with the weeding topic on page 53 of your Mother Goose Time Down on the Farm Teacher Guide.
+This is a great activity to link to a garden theme like the one found in Mother Goose Time’s Growing Gardens sample lesson.

 All you need is: